 - Swelling in the ankles, feet, legs, and abdomen.
 Rarely, swelling may occur in the veins of your neck.

-Other signs and symptoms can include dizziness, lightheadedness, fainting during physical activity, chest pain, arrhythmias, and heart murmur (an extra or unusual sound heard during a heartbeat).
+Other signs and symptoms can include dizziness, lightheadedness, fainting during physical activity, chest pain, arrhythmias, and a heart murmur (an extra or unusual sound heard during a heartbeat).

 Your doctor will diagnose cardiomyopathy based on your medical history, a physical exam, and the results from tests and procedures.